laurie8925/Aperture/README.md

 - connect database to backend
 - connect photo files to database

-Deployment:

-- set up frontend
-- set up backend
-- set up database

 ---

 ## Future Implementations

+- Calendar page: display what days had photo entry, and can click into it to it's individual card page
+- Edit profile page: can edit name, email, icon, and option to delete account nav -> delete module, account detail page
+- Account page: showcase some account stats navigate to account - detail page (nav) -> account detail page
-Connect with other users, and be able to see other's entry!
+- Connect with other users, and be able to see other's entry!
-Calendar showcase days with entry, user can click into it to see the specific day entry
+- Calendar showcase days with entry, user can click into it to see the specific day entry